Tuesday, December 29, 2020

 History and Why

-Seattle Mini Medical School (SMMS) is the project of the Tu Luong Medical Mission Foundation (TLF).
-TLF was established in 1992 by Tan Lam in honoring of his mother and father Tu and Luong, respectively.
-Tu Luong means ‘from the heart’ in Vietnamese and “help or relief” in Tagalog.
-TLF’s first purpose was to organize medical teams to provide free medical services to Vietnamese refugees in Southeast Asia.
-When the last Vietnamese refugee camp closed, TLF reincorporated in Washington State in 1998 to support medical missions and education.
+Seattle Mini Medical School (SMMS) is a project of the Tu Luong Medical Mission Foundation (TLF).
+TLF was established in 1992 by Tan Lam in honor of his parents, Tu and Luong.
+“Tu Luong” means “from the heart” in Vietnamese and “help or relief” in Tagalog.
+TLF’s original mission was to organize medical teams to provide free healthcare services to Vietnamese refugees in Southeast Asia.
+When the last refugee camp closed, TLF reincorporated in Washington State in 1998 to continue supporting medical missions and educational initiatives.

 Contact